We Have won Our Clients

 It is important to note that in California, insurance coverage may vary depending on whether your ride was a Uber, UberX, Uber Black, Uber XL, or Uber Pool.

-What Should I Do If I was in an Uber Accident in Los Angeles?
+What Should I Do If I was in a LA Uber Accident?

 Call 911 and immediately seek medical attention.
 If you are the Uber driver, always check if the passengers in the car need medical assistance.
 Never let the driver of another vehicle talk you out of calling the police.
 Having a police report is essential in recovering just compensation.
 The police report will typically include details of the car accident, including statements from the Uber driver and other witnesses.